 This may sound like an intervention, but it is not.
 If you are a parent, think of seeing your child come home from school one day and you can tell something is off.
 You do what any parent would do: You ask what is bothering them, if there is something you can help with, etc. Just the same, having a conversation with someone who is displaying these behaviors is not something you do to punish someone, make them feel threatened, or confront them at all.
 You are just looking for insight into them, and you want to know how to help.

 Another fantastic guide to having these types of conversations is Stop It Now’s “How to Prepare for a Complex Conversation”.
 They are also available for questions via phone, email, and chat.
-There is also a Stop It Now! program in the UK and Ireland.

 Despite popular myth, most people who sexually abuse children are not motivated by sexual pleasure and do not make the decision to abuse suddenly.
 Their choice is a complex web of needs, emotions, and issues that they are trying to fulfill with sexual pleasure.
 This holds true for those that look at child sexual abuse images as well.